SeaShell92/shell-website/source/about-work.md

 * [Fractal Component drafting](/fractal-dev)
 * [Personal Development](/personal-dev)

-Please use the links above to find out more about each of these categories.
+Please use the links above to find out more about each of these categories or read below to find out more about my role in general.

 ## Software Development Team